 Make eye contact, but don't overdo it and make sure you address everyone in the room.
 Avoid pointing or using gestures too much to emphasise a point, which can distract the interviewers from your answer.

-Don't fold your arms; this makes you appear defensive or uninterested.
+Don't fold your arms; this can make you appear nervous, defensive oe even a bit uninterested.

 Most of our interviews are structured, with each interviewer having a number of questions to ask.
 Think about how you answer your questions.
 Don't ramble, but don't be so brief that the interviewers have to continually prompt you for more information.